Ada-C7/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion:  In programming, recursion is a method that calls itself within the method.
+In general, it's defining a problem or solution in terms of itself.
-- Recursive Case
+- Recursive Case: Cases when the the input to a method causes the method to call itself.
-- Base Case
+- Base Case: A case (or cases) in which the input to a method returns a result (without recursion).
-- Activation Chain/Stack
+- Activation Chain/Stack: The chain of calls to the recursive method that gets added to each time the method calls itself.
-- Activation Record/Call
+- Activation Record/Call: A call to the method that is active but has not yet been returned.
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: A recursion that will continue forever.
-- Tail Recursion
+- Tail Recursion: A recursive method that does some calculations and then passes the result into itself for the next call of the method.
+The "base case" will then return that calculated result.

 ## Tracing through a recursive method